 The concentration of K-soluble citric acid in two soil types increased along with increasing period of incubation in the same pattern (Figure 3).
-The sterilized and non-sterilized soil conditions also did not affect the activity of the two solubilising bacteria in both soil types, resulting in increased concentration of K. PSB (Bacillus sp^{rif}) and KSB (Pseudomonas sp^{rif}), both of which are mutant bacteria against rifampicin resistance.
+The sterilized and non-sterilized soil conditions also did not affect the activity of the two solubilizing bacteria in both soil types, resulting in increased concentration of K. Bacillus sp^{rif} and Pseudomonas sp^{rif}, both of which are mutant bacteria against rifampicin resistance.
 The enhanced concentration, however, did not affect the capacity of bacteria as K-solubilising agent.
-Findings of a research [21] using antibiotica resistant against Mutant potassium-releasing bacterial strain of Bacillus edaphicus NBT with rifampicin antibiotica (150 mg.l-1) also reveal fine activity in increasing P and K concentrations in soil, so that P and K uptake by cotton plants and Rape is greater than those without inoculation.
+Findings of research [21] using antibiotics resistant against Mutant potassium-releasing bacterial strain of Bacillus edaphicus NBT with rifampicin antibiotic (150 mg.l-1) also reveal excellent activity in increasing P and K concentrations in soil, so that P and K uptake by cotton plants and Rape is greater than those without inoculation.
 Re-isolation at the end of incubation performed on non-sterilized soil conditions showed the presence of both mutant bacteria.
-In the 5th week, mutant potassium-releasing bacterial strain of Bacillus edaphicus NBT was still established in cotton and rape rhizosphere.
-One of the mechanisms for solubilising the soil potassium by the microorganisms activity resulted from excreted organic acids, therefore triggering the organic cation to be stimulated by Si ions and releasing K in the solutions.
+In the 5th week, the mutant potassium-releasing bacterial strain of Bacillus edaphicus NBT was still established in cotton and rape rhizosphere.
+One of the mechanisms for solubilizing the soil potassium by the activity of the microorganisms resulted from excreted organic acids, therefore triggering the organic cation to be stimulated by Si ions and releasing K in the solutions.